Mount Rainier: History

 "A feature at Longmire Springs of great interest to everyone is the group of mineral springs in the little flat to the west of National Park Inn.
 There are some forty distinct springs, a half dozen of which are easily reached from the road.
 An analysis of the waters show that they all contain about the smae [sic] mineral salts but in slightly differing proportions.
 All the water is highly carbonated and would be classed as extremely "hard".
 Certain springs contain larger amounts of soda, iron and sulphur, giving them a distinct taste and color."

 John Muir climbed Mount Rainier in 1888, and although he enjoyed the view, he conceded that it was best appreciated from below.
 Muir was one of many who advocated protecting the mountain.
-In 1893, the area was set aside as part of the Pacific Forest Reserve in order to protect its physical and economic resources, primarily timber and watersheds.
+In 1893, the area was set aside as part of the Pacific Forest Reserve to protect its physical and economic resources, primarily timber and watersheds.

 Citing the need to also protect scenery and provide for public enjoyment, railroads and local businesses urged the creation of a national park in hopes of increased tourism.
 On March 2, 1899, President William McKinley established Mount Rainier National Park as America's fifth national park.
 Congress dedicated the new park "for the benefit and enjoyment of the people" and "... for the preservation from injury or spoliation of all timber, mineral deposits, natural curiosities, or wonders within said park, and their retention in their natural condition."

+On April 30, 1936, Mount Rainier National Park and Japan's Fuji-Hakone National Park started a first-of-its-kind international 'sister mountain' relationship, with Rainier affectionately known as 'Tacoma-Fuji' by Japanese American immigrants of the Seattle area.

 On June 24, 1947, Kenneth Arnold reported seeing a formation of nine unidentified flying objects over Mount Rainier.
 His description led to the term "flying saucers".

 In 1998, the United States Geological Survey began putting together the Mount Rainier Volcano Lahar Warning System to assist in the emergency evacuation of the Puyallup River valley in the event of a catastrophic debris flow.
 It is now run by the Pierce County Department of Emergency Management.
 Tacoma, at the mouth of the Puyallup, is only 37 mi west of Rainier, and moderately sized towns such as Puyallup and Orting are only 27 and 20 mi away, respectively.

 Mount Rainier appears on four distinct United States postage stamp issues.
 In 1934, it was the 3-cent issue in a series of National Park stamps, and was also shown on a souvenir sheet issued for a philatelic convention.
-The following year, in 1935, both of these were reprinted by Postmaster General James A. Farley as special issues given to officials and friends.
+The following year, in 1935, both stamps were reprinted by Postmaster General James A. Farley as special issues given to officials and friends.
 Because of complaints by the public, "Farley's Follies" were reproduced in large numbers.
 The second stamp issue is easy to tell from the original because it is imperforate.
 Both stamps and souvenir sheets are widely available.

 The Washington state quarter, which was released on April 11, 2007, features Mount Rainier and a salmon.